Key Facts:

 Asbestos Exposure

 The primary risk factor for mesothelioma is asbestos exposure.
 Asbestos is a heat and fire-resistant mineral fiber that was used in insulation and fire-retardant materials before the 1970s.
 Though its use has been banned for more than 30 years, occupations such as mining or milling, ship building, ship crew, navy personnel, electricians, plumbers, pipefitters, insulators or even remodelers of older homes still have a high risk of exposure.
-The longer you are exposed to large amounts of asbestos the more likely you are to develop mesothelioma.
-Secondary exposure for those living with someone who has heavy asbestos exposure may also result in an increased risk due to the fibers being brought into the home environment on the clothes, skin and hair of the individual .
-Homemakers of a spouse that works with asbestos have increased risk due to secondary exposure, for example when washing clothing of the individual exposed to asbestos.
-That said, most people with asbestos exposure never develop mesothelioma.
+The longer you are exposed to large amounts of asbestos the higher the risk of developing mesothelioma.
+Secondary exposure for those living with someone who has heavy asbestos exposure may also result in an increased risk due to the fibers being brought into the home environment on the clothes, skin and hair of the individual.
+Partners of someone that works with asbestos have increased risk due to secondary exposure, for example when washing clothing of the individual exposed to asbestos.
+However, mesothelioma is very rare, and most people exposed to asbestos never develop it.

 Occupational Exposure